argilla-io/argilla/docs/reference/webapp/dataset.md

 ### Metrics

-In this section you find several "metrics" that can provide valuable insights to your dataset, or support you while annotating your records.
+In this section you find several "metrics" that can provide valuable insights to your dataset.
-They are grouped into two submenus:
+They also provide some support while annotating your records, or defining heuristic rules.
+There are three different kind of _metrics_:

-- **Progress**: see metrics of your annotation process, like its progress and the label distribution
+- **Progress**: see metrics of your annotation process, like its progress and the label distribution (only visible in the _Explore_ and _Annotate_ mode)
+- **Overall rule metrics**: see aggregated metrics about your defined rules (only visible in the _Define rules_ mode)
 - **Stats**: check the keywords of your dataset and the error distribution of the predictions

 You can find more information about each metric in our dedicated [metrics guide](view_dataset_metrics.md).